Tommy Murphy Cup

-The Tommy Murphy Cup was a Gaelic football competition, featuring senior county teams eliminated from the early stages of the All-Ireland Senior Football Championship and also Kilkenny when not fielding a team in the main All-Ireland.
-The series of games, organised by the Gaelic Athletic Association, were played during the summer months, with the final being played in August at Croke Park.
+The Tommy Murphy Cup was a Gaelic football competition in operation from 2004 to 2008, featuring senior county teams eliminated from the early stages of the All-Ireland Senior Football Championship and also Kilkenny when not fielding a team in the All-Ireland series.
+The competition, organised by the Gaelic Athletic Association, was played during the summer months, with the final being played in August at Croke Park.
 The Cup was named after Tommy Murphy, a footballer from County Laois who was, appropriately for the competition, the only member of the Team of the Millennium from a county which had not won an All-Ireland.

 Later changes to the All-Ireland Senior Football Championship meant that the 2008 Tommy Murphy Cup featured the eight lowest-ranking teams in National Football League, unless the teams reached the final of their respective provincial championships.
 Antrim defeated the holder Wicklow in the final.
 The cup was cancelled after the 2008 tournament.